Nutrition and hydration

 Get your 5 a day

-Getting your 5 a day is important part of your diet.
-Certain nutrients such as vitamin A, vitamin C, vitamin E and minerals such as magnesium and potassium found in fruits and vegetables are important for maintaining a healthy immune system as well as for energy production and muscle contraction and strength - so don’t underestimate the importance of micronutrients found in fruits and vegetables.
+Certain nutrients such as vitamin A, vitamin C, vitamin E and minerals such as magnesium and potassium found in fruits and vegetables are important for maintaining a healthy immune system.
+As well as this they are great for energy production and muscle contraction and strength.

 To get the most benefit from your five portions, eat a wide variety of fruit and vegetables.